-SDL Tridion Integration Framework
+Tridion Integration Framework

-Some of the presentations we saw were based around the framework released in SDL Tridion Sites 9.1.
-This upgrade was added as a way to allow implementers to write and deploy connectors for mashing up SDL Tridion Sites content with third-party frameworks.
+Some of the presentations we saw were based around the framework released in Tridion Sites 9.1.
+This upgrade was added as a way to allow implementers to write and deploy connectors for mashing up Tridion Sites content with third-party frameworks.

-The recommendation is to use this over SDL’s previous ECL (external content library) framework.
+The recommendation is to use this over RWS’s previous ECL (external content library) framework.
 ECL continues to work and now functions as an Application Client that uses the Integration Framework.
 Surely you’ll find multiple uses for this in your implementations, which is why we recommend that you not only jump on board but tinker with it too.

-SDL provides the following connectors, all of which can be installed for a fee:
+RWS provides the following connectors, all of which can be installed for a fee:

 We’re looking forward to seeing the release and support for future community written connectors.